 (2) The obligations imposed by Division 3 are enforceable under section 42R and not otherwise.

-[Section 42P inserted by No. 14 of 2012 s.
+[Section 42P inserted: No. 14 of 2012 s.
 7.]

 42Q.
-Injunctions
+Enforcement of Div.
+2 and 4, Supreme Court’s powers for

 (1) The Supreme Court may, on the application of the Minister, grant an injunction in such terms as the court thinks fit where the court is satisfied that the Bankwest owner —

 (a) has done or omitted to do or is proposing or attempting to do or omit to do any thing that amounts to, or would amount to, a contravention of a provision of Division 2 or 4; or